 - Security – An iris scanner allows you to open your phone by looking at it, or you can set up face recognition and open your phone by holding it up like you’re about to take a selfie.
 Or there’s the classic fingerprint scanner on the back of the phone, it’s up to you.
-The S8 also has a secure folder that can only be opened by you, keeping your private files and apps private.
+The S8 also has a secure folder that can only be opened by you, so you can keep your private files and apps private.

-- Camera – The S8 has a 12M rear camera and 8MP front ‘selfie’ camera, both with an F1.7 lens allowing you to take photos at night that are just as clear and crisp as those you take in the day.
+- Camera – The S8 has a dual pixel 12MP rear camera and 8MP front ‘selfie’ camera, each with an F1.7 lens allowing you to take photos at night that are just as clear and crisp as those you take in the day.
 The camera sits flush with the back of the phone and you can turn on Pro Mode if you really want to experiment with the settings and get creative.

 - Battery – Samsung says the S8’s 10nm processor allows it to charge faster than ever, while power consumption is down 20% so you should be able to go longer without a charge.

 - Operating system – The S8 was launched with the Android 7.0 ‘Nougat’ operating system, but subsequent versions of Android have been made available for the S8, including Android 9.0 ‘Pie’ in February 2019.